Neville John William Day 7 March 1922 - 26 November 1990

 Next morning, when I woke, got up, washed and dressed (not necessarily in that order), I discovered a book on my pillow.

-I was twelve years old.
+I was thirteen years old.
 I understood every word of the book's contents.
 I still do.
 As the little book was published before today's sad fashion of introducing unqualified acronyms, jargon, verbosity and procrastination.

 Einstein's E = mc² still has relevance in my work with energy and matter today!
 More than sixty years after I received a whack around the ear for daring to ask a Science teacher!